Affectiva: Technology

 The company has expanded its Emotion AI technology to detect more than facial expressions, reactions and emotions.
 Affectiva's software detects complex and nuanced emotions, cognitive states, such as drowsiness and distraction, certain activities and the objects people use.
 It does that by analyzing the human face, vocal intonations and body posture.

-Affectiva's AI is built with deep learning, computer vision, speech analytics and large amounts of data that has been collected in real-world scenarios.
+Affectiva's AI is built with deep learning, computer vision, and large amounts of data that has been collected in real-world scenarios.
 The AI uses an optical sensor like a webcam or smartphone camera to identify a human face in real-time.
 Then, computer vision algorithms identify key features on the face, which are analyzed by deep learning algorithms to classify facial expressions.
 These facial expressions are then mapped back to emotions.
 One journal paper found the Affectiva iMotions Facial Expression Analysis Software results are comparable to results using facial Electromyography.
 Affectiva also uses computer vision to detect objects like a cellphone and car seat, as well as body key points, which track body joints to determine movement and location.
-The company's speech technology works by analyzing audio segments for their acoustic-prosodic features, such as, for example, changes in tone, loudness and tempo.

 Affectiva has collected massive amounts of data that are used to train and test the company's deep learning algorithms, and provide insight into human emotional reactions and engagement.
 The company has analyzed more than 10 million face videos from 90 countries, making it one of the largest data repositories of its kind.
 Affectiva has also collected more than 19,000 hours of automotive in-cabin data from 4,000 unique individuals.
 This automotive data is used to adapt its algorithms to varying camera angles, lighting and other environmental conditions in a vehicle.

-Affectiva has collected all this data with opt-in and consent.
-The data is diverse in terms of human appearance features (i.e. gender, ethnicity, age, facial hair, glasses, etc.) and use cases.
-The diversity of the data helps the company guard against algorithmic and data bias.

 Applications

-Affectiva's AI has many applications, but the company's primary focus is on Automotive and Media Analytics.
-Other uses of Affectiva's AI include applications in healthcare and mental health, robotics, conversational interfaces, education, gaming, and more.
+Affectiva's AI had many applications, but the company's primary focus is on Media Analytics.
+Other uses of Affectiva's AI includes applications in automotive, healthcare and mental health, robotics, conversational interfaces, education, gaming, and more.